by Anna Hicks

-After the Civil War, the building was also used as a hospital and treated many, many residents of Savannah who were struck down by yellow fever.
-There are many, many ghosts that haunt the halls and rooms of The Moon River Brewing Company, some of them friendly and some of them, not so much.
+After the Civil War, the building was also used as a hospital and treated many, many Savannah residents who were struck down by yellow fever.
+Many ghosts haunt The Moon River Brewing Company’s halls and rooms, some of them friendly and some of them not so much.
 The most frequent spirits seen are those of the children that possibly died there during the yellow fever outbreak.
-Also, seen is Toby, a not-so-friendly ghost who taunts and haunts anyone who ventures into the downstairs part of the building, and a woman in old-fashioned attire, who will stand at the top of stairs and glare down at the guests below.
+Also seen is Toby, a not-so-friendly ghost who taunts and haunts anyone who ventures into the downstairs part of the building, and a woman in old-fashioned attire, who will stand at the top of stairs and glare down at the guests below.
 Not only are spirits seen here, but they are also felt by some people when they are bumped or prodded by something that isn’t there.

-These are just a few of the most haunted historic sites in Savannah, GA that you will want to see on a trip to this Southern city.
-Whether it’s the spirits at The Moon River Brewing Company or the ghosts that haunt the halls of The Kehoe House, if you love history and ghosts alike, Savannah, GA is the place you can visit to find both.
+These are just a few of the most haunted historical sites in Savannah, Georgia, that you will want to see on a trip to this Southern city.
+Whether it’s the spirits at The Moon River Brewing Company or the ghosts that haunt the halls of The Kehoe House, if you love history and ghosts alike, Savannah, Georgia, is the place you can visit to find both.